Test in production without watermarks.

 IronBarcode provides other useful functionality such as adding images, coloring and resizing the QR code, etc. For more detailed tutorials and code examples, you may refer to their official documentation.

 You may also create a .NET MAUI Barcode generator with the help of the IronBarcode library.
-You just need to change a little in a code, and we are good to go as shown in the following code sample.
+You just need to change a little in the code, and you are good to go as shown in the following code sample.

 private void OnButtonClicked(object sender, EventArgs e)